Sagebrush

 • Bedding material that naturally repelled insects

 The Shoshone, Paiute, and Navajo tribes wove sagebrush into daily life and spiritual traditions.1 Its resilient nature proved valuable in harsh desert environments where resources were scarce.
-Elders taught proper harvesting times, typically late summer when essential oils reached peak concentration.
+Elders passed down knowledge of proper harvesting times, typically late summer when essential oils reached peak concentration.

-Native folklore often portrays sagebrush as a protective plant that wards off negative energy and harmful spirits.
+Native folklore often portrays sagebrush as a protective plant.
 Some tribes believed burning it carried prayers directly to the spirit world.
 Its silvery leaves were thought to reflect moonlight, creating connections to lunar cycles and feminine energy.

 paria road, road, desert